miko-soft/create-dodo-boilerplates/README.md

 $ npm install
 ```

-## Start with development
+## Development
+Run commands to start with the app development:
 ```bash
 $ cd [projectName]
 $ npm run dev
 ```
-The file changes are watched and automatically bundled in /frontend/_dist/ folder.
+The file changes are watched and automatically bundled in */frontend/_dist/* folder.
 Open the app in browser: http://localhost:9000 .

 ## Boilerplates
-The DoDo Framework boilerplates are settled in the repository branches, so to download specific boilerplate use:
+The DoDo Framework boilerplates are placed in different branches, so to download specific boilerplate use:
 ```bash
 $ git clone -b [boilerplateName] https://github.com/miko-soft/create-dodo-boilerplates.git
 ```

 ## Documentation
-Tutorials and API doc at [http://dodo.mikosoft.info](http://dodo.mikosoft.info)
+Tutorials and API documentation at [http://dodo.mikosoft.info](http://dodo.mikosoft.info)

 ### Licence